 Enables the roof fasteners to be separated from the fasteners that penetrate the warm side of the system.

 Galvanised steel to provide sufficient screw holding fastened through the PIR board and into the structural purlin at 300mm centres.

 Roof Sheet and Underlay

 Choice of long run profile, with no end laps or reliance on sealant to achieve weather security, including clip fastened Dimondek 630 to remove fastener penetration of the roof sheet.

 Proven load/span data for each roofing profile based on product testing and history of use.

 Underlay is supported by the PIR boards and absorbs any moisture present below the roof sheet, releasing it to drying air in the ventilated space below the roof sheet.

-Need a brochure for one of our roofing profiles?
-Here you can download one for each of our profiles with the basic information and details you need during the decision process.
+Need a brochure for this product?
+Here you can download one with the basic information and details you need during the decision process.

 Brownbuilt 900 has been designed with strong ribs that resist buckling under concentrated loads reducing the c...